bsoyka/secrecy/TESTING_INSTRUCTIONS.md

 - [Git](https://git-scm.com/downloads) (optional, recommended)

 ## Accessing the Command Prompt
 To use the dollowing commands, you will need to open the command prompt.
-To open the Windows Command Prompt, first press `Ctrl` + `R`.
+To open the Windows Command Prompt, first press `Windows Key` + `R`.
 In the window that appears, type in `cmd` and press `Enter`.
 Now you can enter the following commands.

 ## Installation
 To install this program, download the [`main.py`](main.py) file manually or use `git`: